-- (1) Veda,

-- (2) Tradition (Smriti),

-- (3) Practice of Shishta and

-- (4) Agreement in an assembly
+This review of Dharma Sutras shows that the (1) Veda, (2) Tradition (Smriti), (3) Practice of Shishta and (4) Agreement in an assembly were the four different authorities which were required to be referred to in the decision of an issue which was in controversy.
 It also shows that there was a time when the Vedas were not the sole infallible authorities.
 That was the time represented by the Dharma Sutras of Vashishta and Baudhayana.
 Apastambha does not invest the Vedas with any authority at all.
 Knowledge of Vedas is made by him as an electoral qualification for membership of the Assembly whose agreed decision is the law and the only law.
-The Veda was not at all regarded as a book of authority and when the only recognized source of authority was an agreement arrived at in an Assembly of the leamed.
+The Veda was not at all regarded as a book of authority and when the only recognized source of authority was an agreement arrived at in an Assembly of the learned.
 It is only in the time of Gautama that the Vedas came to be regarded as the only authority.
 There was a time when an agreed decision of the Assembly was admitted as one source of authority.
 That is the period represented by Baudhayana.

-This conclusion is reinforced by the Satapatha Brahmana.
+This conclusion is reinforced by the following quotation from the Satapatha Brahmana.
+It says: